2024 South Korean martial law crisis: National Assembly vote

 The National Assembly commenced the emergency session at 00:48 on 4 December.
 At 01:02, with 190 of 300 lawmakers present, they voted unanimously to lift martial law.
 Those who voted included 172 opposition MPs and 18 members of a PPP faction supporting Han Dong-hoon.
 Following the vote, Speaker Woo Won-shik called for the military and police to leave the Assembly as "declaration of extraordinary martial law is now void" while reiterating that the president did not notify the National Assembly on implementing martial law as prescribed in the Constitution.
 Lee Jae Myung said that the DPK would remain in the Assembly until the president lifted martial law.
 Lee called for police and soldiers to return to their positions and not abide with Yoon's "illegal act".
 They were also joined by members of the PPP.
 The plenary session was only adjourned at 05:54 upon confirmation from the State Council that martial law had been withdrawn.

 The Korea Times and opposition parties identified units of the security forces involved in the incursion at the Assembly as the 1st Airborne Special Forces Brigade of the Army Special Warfare Command and the Seoul Metropolitan Police Agency, with the National Police Agency believed to have been bypassed by the declaration.
 The National Police Agency declared a Level B Emergency.
 The Kyunghyang Shinmun published images of soldiers next to boxes of what appeared to be live bullets and ammunition at the Assembly.
-Protests against martial law were also organized in Gwangju, where memories of the 1980 Gwangju Uprising and subsequent crackdown remain fresh.
+Protests against martial law were organized in Gwangju, where memories of the 1980 Gwangju Uprising and subsequent crackdown remain fresh.

 On 5 December, an anonymous special forces soldier told the media that the soldiers sent to the National Assembly only learned of the martial law declaration from the news.
-Other soldiers have said they were kept in the dark to varying degrees; most were not even told their destination until en route, and only given a specific mission after arrival.
+Other soldiers have said they were kept in the dark to varying degrees; most were not even told their destination until en route, and were only given a specific mission after arrival.
 One said he felt betrayed by his superiors.
 Many were reluctant and deliberately slow in carrying out orders.